flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-To achieve the same  you can use the `CupertinoButton` class, as follows:
+To achieve the same in Flutter, you can use the `CupertinoButton` class:

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">